Many Christians are fond of saying, “This world isn’t my home. Heaven is.”

 Our “Christian nation.”

-See, they believe the United States is a “Christian nation.”
+The popular Christian nationalist belief is the United States is, and has always been, a “Christian nation.”
 Founded by Christians.
 Run by Christians—well, run by Christians whenever the Christian party runs the Congress and White House and statehouses.
 Predominantly populated with Christians.
 Christianity embedded in our laws and customs.
 So it’s as saved as any individual Christian, precisely like ancient Israel was saved from ancient Egypt.
 Jesus has no reason to overthrow America; we’re on his side!
 This is his nation, under God, indivisible.

 Well, so long as we remain on God’s side.
-Which is why such Christians are thrown into utter despair whenever we pass a law, or the Supreme Court hands down a ruling, which confirms we’re actually not a “Christian nation,” but a secular one.
+Which is why Christian nationalists are thrown into utter despair whenever we pass a law, or the Supreme Court hands down a ruling, which confirms we’re actually not a “Christian nation,” but a secular one.
 If we are in fact secular, Jesus is gonna have to judge and overthrow us!
-So let’s repent, misquote verses about God healing our land, get good Christians elected to office, change the laws, ban the sins, build walls to keep out all the non-Christian foreigners, and make America great again.
+So let’s repent,

 Give your patriotism to Jesus.

 My youth pastors liked to tell this story of a new Christian, a boy who gave his life to Jesus.
 His entire life, he claimed.
 But there were one or two things he really didn’t wanna surrender to Jesus.
-Usually the stories made ’em sins, like he couldn’t give up gossip, or porn, or rock music.
-(I grew up Fundamentalist, y’see.)
-Everything in his life belonged to Jesus but that.
-That, the boy insisted, he got to keep.
+Usually the stories made ’em sins, like he couldn’t give up gossip, or porn, or rock music. (

 And just like a campfire horror story, the pastors invariably concluded with, “And it became an idol!”
 [Cue the shrieks of fear.]
 “Because that’s what happens to anything when we won’t surrender it to Jesus.”